 – Copy of current insurance policy and the card for it

 – Proof of income (pay stubs) and bank statements showing enough funds available to make payments on time.

-All of these items must be up to date and in good standing with no issues in regards to new liens or other loans added to the existing title.
+All of these items must be up to date and in good standing with no issues in regard to new liens or other loans added to the existing title.

 How Quick To Pay Off A Loan After A Refinancing A Title Loan

 The title loan refinance rate is good for a set amount of days and it will likely be lower than what you have at present with your current finance company.
 If the title loan goes past that date, you can roll over into another title refinance with a new term if your lender allows it.
 Some lenders will not allow this option so be sure to ask before you sign any paperwork and definitely run the numbers through our online title loan calculator to see the monthly interest calculations.

 If your title loan refinancing rate is higher than what your current finance company charges, then it may be best to wait for that date and see if they can negotiate a lower price with the title lender.
 The worst case scenario would be rolling over into another title refinance option at an increase in monthly costs.
 This could leave you paying more and is not something you would ever want to consider.